 Ski Cooper – 69 miles / 1 hour 20 minutes

 For another authentic ski experience, hit the slopes at Ski Cooper.
 Known for its family-friendly atmosphere, affordable prices, fluffy snow, and unique grooming techniques that ensure the softest snow surface possible, Ski Cooper is perfect for a family ski vacation.
 With ample snowfall every year and a base elevation resting at 10,500 feet, skiing conditions at Ski Cooper couldn’t be better.

 And while Ski Cooper certainly caters to the beginner skier, it hasn’t forgotten about those who know a thing or two about skiing.
 For the expert skiers, sign up for the snowcat skiing tours on Chicago Ridge.
 Enjoy long, enormous chutes across 2,600 acres of wide-open bowls.
-The Tennessee Creek Basin also offers a variety of steep double blacks, with a few green and blue runs available as bail out options.
+The Tennessee Creek Basin also offers a variety of steep double blacks, with a few greens and blue runs available as bail-out options.

 Skiing nearby in Summit County

-If you’re willing to make the one and a half-hour drive from Salida, the ski resorts of Summit County including Keystone, Breckenridge, and Cooper Mountain are all within 30 minutes of one another, with Breck and Copper being the closest to Salida, at just over 1.5 hours.
+If you’re willing to make the one-and-a-half-hour drive from Salida, the ski resorts of Summit County including Keystone, Breckenridge, and Cooper Mountain are all within 30 minutes of one another, with Breck and Copper being the closest to Salida, just over 1.5 hours.